-Once an unpaid wages dispute is filed, your lawyer will begin negotiations with the employer who violated wage and hour laws.
+Once an unpaid wages dispute is filed, your lawyer will begin negotiations with the employer who violated unpaid wages laws.
 We aggressively defend your right to proper compensation and do not hesitate to go to court if needed.
-The U.S. Department of Labor’s Wage and Hour Division (WHD) is the federal government department that administers wage and hour laws, ensuring that employers are appropriately paid for the hours they have worked.
+The U.S. Department of Labor’s Wage and Hour Division (WHD) is the federal government department that administers unpaid wages laws, ensuring that employers are appropriately paid for the hours they have worked.
 These laws are enforced regardless of immigration status.
 We provide legal counsel to employees in many industries and job types across Florida and are dedicated to employee rights.

 Schedule a Free Consultation with An Unpaid Wages Lawyer

-The typical remedies in wage and hour disputes include payment of unpaid wages, unpaid commissions, or similar compensation duly owed.
+The typical remedies in unpaid wages disputes include payment of unpaid wages, unpaid commissions, or similar compensation duly owed.
 Depending on the case, an employee may also be able to receive liquidated damages equal to the amount of unpaid wages and compensation for attorney’s fees and costs incurred in pursuing these claims.
 An experienced employment law attorney will fight hard for your rights and advocate for the best outcome possible.

-Wenzel Fenton Cabassa, P.A. is on the employee’s side in wage and hour disputes.
+Wenzel Fenton Cabassa, P.A. is on the employee’s side in unpaid wages disputes.
 Employers will have their legal counsel, and you deserve to have appropriate representation by an employment law attorney to get the compensation you have rightfully earned.